-Distribution and Shareholder Servicing (12b-1) Plans - North Star Opportunity Fund, North Star Micro Cap Fund and North Star Dividend Fund
+Distribution and Shareholder Servicing (12b-1) Plans - North Star Opportunity Fund, North Star Micro Cap Fund.
+North Star Dividend Fund and North Star Small Cap Value Fund

-The Funds have adopted Distribution and Shareholder Servicing Plans pursuant to Rule 12b-1 (the "12b-1 Plan") under the 1940 Act for each of Class A shares and Class R shares.
+The Funds have adopted Distribution and Shareholder Servicing Plans pursuant to Rule 12b-1 (the "12b-1 Plan") under the 1940 Act for each of Class A shares, Class R and Investor shares.
 Under the Class A 12b-1 Plan, Class A shares of the Opportunity Fund are authorized to pay the distributor, or such other entities as approved by the Board of Trustees, a fee for the promotion and distribution of the Opportunity Fund and the provision of personal services to shareholders.
 The maximum amount of the fee authorized is 0.25% of the Opportunity Fund's average daily net assets annually for the Class A shares.
 Under the Class R 12b-1 Plan, Class R shares of the Micro Cap Fund, Dividend Fund and Opportunity Fund are authorized to pay the Distributor, or such other entities as approved by the Board of Trustees, a fee for the promotion and distribution of the Micro Cap Fund, Dividend Fund and Opportunity Fund and the provision of personal services to shareholders.
 The maximum amount of the fee authorized is 0.25% of the Micro Cap Fund, Dividend Fund and Opportunity Fund's average daily net assets annually for the Class R shares.
+Under the Investor Class 12b-1 Plan, Investor Class shares of the Small Cap Fund are authorized to pay the distributor, or such other entities as approved by the Board of Trustees, a fee for the promotion and distribution of the Small Cap Fund and the provision of personal services to shareholders.
+The maximum amount of the fee authorized is 0.25% of the Small Cap Fund's average daily net assets annually for the Investor Class shares.
 The Distributor may pay any or all amounts received under the 12b-1 Plans to other persons, including the Adviser, for any distribution or service activity.
 Because these fees are paid out of the Fund's assets on an on-going basis, over time these fees will increase the cost of your investment in the Fund and may cost you more than paying other types of sales charges.
 In addition to the fees paid under the 12b-1 Plans, each Fund may pay service fees to intermediaries such as banks, broker-dealers, financial advisors or other financial institutions, including the Adviser and affiliates of the Adviser, for sub-administration, sub-transfer agency and other shareholder services associated with shareholders whose shares are held of record in omnibus, other group accounts or accounts traded through registered securities clearing agents.